Hourglass-Resurrection/Hourglass-Resurrection/CONTRIBUTING.md

 Use meaningful names, do _not_ name the variable something like `my_awesome_var`.

-Always use WINAPI type names when they exist, otherwise use the standard types where applicable, last use built-in types, unless a built-in type exist that replaces the standard type.
+Always use WinAPI type names when they exist, otherwise use the standard types where applicable, last use built-in types, unless a built-in type exist that replaces the standard type.
 Exception: Do _not_ include `<cstdint>` etc to get typenames like `uint32_t`, use appropriate counterparts from the allowed ones instead.

-Pointer binds to type unless there is a WINAPI typename for the pointer variant of the type, so use `LPWCHAR` instead of `WCHAR*`, and `int* p` instead of `int *p`.
+Pointer binds to type unless there is a WinAPI typename for the pointer variant of the type, so use `LPWCHAR` instead of `WCHAR*`, and `int* p` instead of `int *p`.

 Struct / Class / Enum
 ---------------------
 **Naming:** CamelCase
-Use structs if all members will be exposed, otherwise classes with get/set function calls.
+Use structs if all members will be exposed, otherwise classes with Get/Set function calls.
 No variable must be public in a class.
 When a class inherits from another class, the class it inherits from is always written on a new line.